 In one of the Hawaiian-set episodes, Jeannie brings back King Kamehameha.
 The king is disappointed by 20th century life and thinks that his people have forgotten him.
 To prove him wrong, Jeannie shows him the Kamehameha day parade, assuring him that his work was not for nothing and that his people still remember him fondly.

 A small one: in one episode Jeannie has her powers removed for a week so that she can prove herself to be just as good a housekeeper as Mrs. Bellows.
-Needless to say, it doesn't go well, and she ends up destroying his dinner and many of his clothes.
+Needless to say, it doesn't go well, and she ends up destroying Tony's dinner and many of his clothes.
 Nevertheless, instead of being angry with her, he comes home the next day with a gift and a dozen roses to make her feel better (she's not there by that time, but the gesture was certainly sweet).